uio-bmi/compairr/README.md

-Since this is a comparison of a repertoire set to itself, the dataset is only read once, and the memory needed is also reduced as compared to a situation were two different repertoire sets were compared.
+Since this is a comparison of a repertoire set to itself, the dataset is only read once, and the memory needed is also reduced as compared to a situation were two different repertoire sets are compared.

 Wall time and memory usage was measured by `/usr/bin/time`.
 The analysis was performed on a Mac Mini M1.